wang-yulei/wang-yulei.github.io/pages/1_homepage.md

 His research interests include space-air-ground integrated networks, semantic communication and stochastic geometry.

 <br> Dr. Wang is seeking **2–3 self-motivated master’s students** per year to join his research group.
 The admission requirements are:
-* Accepted into the College of Electronics and Information Engineering and Telecommunication Engineering program.
+* Accepted into the College of Electronics and Information Engineering, and Telecommunication Engineering program.
 * Strong mathematical background and programming skills (Python/Matlab/C++ preferred).
 * Passion for research, independent problem-solving, and collaborative work.